Peter Bergen: Books

-Bergen co-edited with Katherine Tiedemann Talibanistan: Negotiating the Borders Between Terror, Politics, and Religion, a collection of essays about the Taliban that was published by Oxford University Press in 2013.
-He co-edited with Daniel Rothenberg Drone Wars: Transforming Conflict, Law, and Policy, published by Cambridge University Press in 2014.
+Bergen co-edited, with Katherine Tiedemann, Talibanistan: Negotiating the Borders Between Terror, Politics, and Religion, a collection of essays about the Taliban published by Oxford University Press in 2013.
+He co-edited, with Daniel Rothenberg, Drone Wars: Transforming Conflict, Law, and Policy, published by Cambridge University Press in 2014.

 In 2016, Bergen published United States of Jihad: Investigating America's Homegrown Terrorists.
 It was named one of the best non-fiction books of 2016 by the Washington Post.
-HBO adapted the book for the documentary film Homegrown: The Counterterror Dilemma.
+HBO adapted the book for the documentary film, Homegrown: The Counterterror Dilemma.

-Bergen's Trump and His Generals: The Cost of Chaos was published in 2019.
-The Washington Post described it as "the best single account of Trump's foreign policy to date."
-He published The Rise and Fall of Osama bin Laden in 2021.
-It was named one of the best nonfiction books of the year by the Los Angeles Times and Kirkus Reviews.
-The New York Times described it as "Meticulously documented, fluidly written and replete with riveting detail...
-Equally revealing about the Americans and their pursuit of him.”